Samsung/tizen-docs/docs/application/tizen-studio-0/setup/windows.md

    >**Note:**
    >
    > - If you install the Tizen Studio in a directory that requires administrator privileges for access, such as `C:\Program Files`, then administrator privileges are required to run the Tizen SDK tools.
-   > - If you want to install additional platforms and tools, launch Package Manager by checking the **Launch the Package Manager** check box and click **Finish**.
+   > - If you want to install additional platforms and tools, launch Package Manager by selecting the Launch the Package Manager **check box** and click **Finish**.
-   > - Use Tizen Studio Package Manager, to install and update additional tools.
+   > - Use Tizen Package Manager, to install and update additional tools.
    > - For more information on the Package Manager, see [Updating Tizen Studio](./update-sdk.md).

 ## Verify Installation

-   To verify whether the installation is successful, follow these steps:

-  1. Click **Tizen Studio icon**, Tizen Studio startup window appears.
+   To verify whether the installation is successful or not, click **Tizen Studio icon**.
+The Tizen Studio startup window must appear.